kevinfarrugia/react-recipes/README.md

 );
 ```

-What if it turns out your new value coincides with your old value?
+What if it turns out __your new value coincides with your old value__?
 Starting with React 16, you can `return null` from the updater function to prevent the state from updating unnecessarily.
 In the example below, our counter is capped at 100:

 ```js
 this.setState(